Canaccord Genuity slashes price target on Gran Tierra Energy Inc. [GTE] – find out why.

 Canaccord Genuity have made an estimate for Gran Tierra Energy Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on April 18, 2022.
 The new note on the price target was released on March 10, 2021, representing the official price target for Gran Tierra Energy Inc. stock.

-Gran Tierra Energy Inc. [GTE] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -13.38.
-With this latest performance, GTE shares dropped by -26.35% in over the last four-week period, additionally plugging by 60.07% over the last 6 months – not to mention a rise of 57.81% in the past year of trading.
+Gran Tierra Energy Inc. [GTE] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.77.
+With this latest performance, GTE shares dropped by -36.46% in over the last four-week period, additionally plugging by 44.65% over the last 6 months – not to mention a rise of 47.66% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Gran Tierra Energy Inc. [GTE] shares currently have an operating margin of +32.50 and a Gross Margin at +40.15.
 Gran Tierra Energy Inc.’s Net Margin is presently recorded at +8.97.